ashankv/speech-music-player/DEVELOPMENT.md

 I need an efficient way of implementing image buttons.
 Either I can make my own custom image button class that allows me to click on the image to play the song, or I can specify pixel regions where when mousePressed is called, it should play the song.

 **Solution:**
-Instead of implementing image buttons, I made the title of the song into buttons.
+Instead of implementing image buttons, I made the title of the song into buttons using the ofxDatGui library.
 These have yet to be formatted correctly.

 **Problem 6:**
 To make a cleaner looking UI, I added ofxDatGui to my project.
 However, whenever I made a button, the text of the button was not showing up.

 **Solution:**
 I found out that the font assets from ofxDatGui weren't being compiled by the project.
 After following the steps at this [StackOverFlow post](https://stackoverflow.com/questions/4882572/how-to-bundle-an-openframeworks-application-in-xcode-relative-resource-linking/17159123#17159123), I was able to fix this issue.

+**Updates as of 4/28:**
+The hardest issues I have encountered thus far are Problem 4, 5, and 6, which were all UI related.
+Formatting everything using ofxDatGui was the most challenging part for me thus far.
+Implementing the functions of the buttons to play the songs have been fairly straightforward.
+As of now, all the buttons and song information are being displayed correctly, and each button is linked to a specific player which plays the song.
+I have also implemented a play/pause button that plays and pauses the song correctly.